Richard Brinsley Sheridan: Character

 To his contemporaries, Sheridan was as known for his dazzling wit, lively humour, and political acuity as for his duplicitousness, vindictive nastiness, and general profligacy.
 Sheridan was a social-climber who had no qualms about backstabbing friends to maintain his social status amongst actual aristocrats and to gain power in Whig society.
 Perhaps the best summary of Sheridan's character was by Sir Gilbert Elliot, Gilbert Elliot-Murray-Kynynmound, 1st Earl of Minto who observed to his wife: "He employs a great deal of art, with a great deal of pain, to gratify, not the proper passion in such affairs, but vanity; and he deals in the most intricate plotting and under plotting, like a Spanish play."
 By 1789, Sheridan's two-faced cunning made him despised by most of Whig society.

-Like most of the Ton (le bon ton), Sheridan drank heavily and was a gambling addict, he gambled most nights with money he did not have.
+Like most of the Ton (le bon ton), Sheridan drank heavily and was a gambling addict, gambling most nights with money he did not have.
 Whilst most of his fellow gambling addicts attempted to pay their creditors, Sheridan pointedly never paid his debts, as he believed paying his creditors "only encourages them."

 Sheridan's behaviour towards women in particular was dishonourable.
-A womaniser, he was a gifted apologiser and made promises to his wives and lovers he knew he would never keep.
+A rake and professional storyteller, he was a gifted apologiser and made promises to his wives and lovers he knew he would never keep.
 Sheridan sexually harassed and assaulted women.
 An example of this is his sexual harassment and then assault of Lady Webster, later known as Lady Holland, Elizabeth Fox, Baroness Holland.
 After falsely accusing her of having an affair with a man she "did not care for in the least", he threatened to ruin her by telling society of her imaginary affair.
-When Lady Webster did not submit to his advances, he retaliated by assaulting her in her home.
-Lady Webster herself recorded the assault: "...when I defied [his] threat he took another most extraordinary method --I was told one day that a servant had brought a message which he would deliver to no one but myself, and before I could order him to be admitted, in entered Sheridan, wrapped up in a great watchcoat, and after my servant had quitted the room he rushed up to me and with a ferociousness quite frightful bit my cheek so violently that the blood ran on down my neck -- I had just enough sense to ring the bell and he withdrew."
+When Lady Webster did not submit to his advances, he retaliated by later assaulting her in her home.
+Lady Webster herself recorded the assault: "...when I defied [his] threat he took another most extraordinary method – I was told one day that a servant had brought a message which he would deliver to no one but myself, and before I could order him to be admitted, in entered Sheridan, wrapped up in a great watchcoat, and after my servant had quitted the room he rushed up to me and with a ferociousness quite frightful bit my cheek so violently that the blood ran on down my neck – I had just enough sense to ring the bell and he withdrew."